 Having the right tools and tech integrations is critical for an efficient digital badging system.
 Be sure to choose a badge management system compliant with Open Badges standards.
-For more functionality, consider a learning management system (LMS) that integrates well with badge management systems.
-Because FGCU has three distinct badge categories (i.e., industry-specific, transferable skills, and continuing education), the initiative required slightly different LMS integration and processes.
+For more functionality, consider a virtual learning environment (VLE) that integrates well with badge management systems.
+Because FGCU has three distinct badge categories (i.e., industry-specific, transferable skills, and continuing education), the initiative required slightly different VLE integration and processes.
 Considering the impact scale-up might have, FGCU invested significant time in the badge system selection, ultimately choosing to implement Canvas Credentials.

 Step 8: Conduct an Inventory of Existing Curricular Elements and Cocurricular Experiences to Develop Pathways for Skills Badges

 The badging committee has final authority on what gets a badge, determining the badging pathways.
 Take inventory of existing assignments, events, programmes, and offices with the goal of identifying items that might make a suitable component of a badging pathway.

 Step 9: Develop New Courses and Other Activities Associated with Microcredentials to Further Initiative Goals